Concordium/concordium-node/docs/prometheus-exporter.md

 ### `consensus_finalization_committee`

-The finalization committee status of the node for the current best block.
+The finalization committee status of the node for the current finalization round.
 The metric will have a value of 1 if and only if the node is a member of the finalization committee.